CHRW-FM: 2000s

 In 2000, the station was recognized for Outstanding University Sports Coverage with the Fred Sgambati Media Award.

 In November 2003, the station increased power again to 6,000 watts, moving to its current frequency 94.9 FM and its tower was moved to One London Place from its previous location in the city's Cherryhill area.
 Radio Western can be heard across London and through several counties in Southwestern Ontario, reaching past Woodstock, St. Thomas and surrounding communities between Lake Erie and Lake Huron.

 2010s

 In January 2018, the Western University Students' Council held a referendum to determine if the station was still relevant to students' funding.
 The vote resulted in a decrease in student tuition funding from $12 to $10.50 over a period of three years.

-In November 2018, a previously unreleased recording of an interview with Kurt Cobain from 1991 was released by a former volunteer.
+In November 2018, a previously unreleased recording of an interview with Kurt Cobain from 1991 was released by a former student volunteer.